Hearing Aid Technology Levels & Features

-Apart from the obvious one of offering better hearing in differing situations there are other advantages.
+Apart from the obvious one of offering better hearing in differing situations, there are other advantages.
 For instance, your hearing healthcare professional can make adjustments for just one situation in isolation without making global changes to how the hearing aids work.
 This means that they can target changes to help you hear better in the situation you are having a problem with, without affecting the working of the hearing aids in other situations where you are doing fine.
 In essence, the more programmes, the better the customisation of the hearing aid for you.

-For a real world instance you leave the house in the morning with the children in the back of the car, so you change the listening programme to the one that focuses to the back so you can hear them clearly, all though in fairness after you did it, you wish you hadn't!.
+For a real-world instance, you leave the house in the morning with the children in the back of the car, so you change the listening programme to the one that focuses to the back so you can hear them clearly, all though in fairness after you did it, you wish you hadn't!.
 After dropping them off you have to meet your friend in the coffee shop, the shop is busy so you use the programme that has been set up for noisy environments so you can hear her clearly.
 You are really glad you did because she has some great news to share with you and you can hear it clearly.
 That is the benefit of listening programmes.

 What are automatic programmes in hearing aids

-Many manufacturers offer differing levels of automatic programmes, what they do is automatically select the optimum instrument settings without the user having to push a button or use a switch.
+Many manufacturers offer different levels of automatic programmes, what they do is automatically select the optimum instrument settings without the user having to push a button or use a switch.
 The management systems of the hearing instruments analyse and identify the current sound environment.
 The management system decided what is the best set of parameters for you to hear better in that sound situation and then automatically switches the parameters within the hearing aids to the appropriate settings.
-The amount of automatic programmes on any hearing aid is dependant on the manufacturer and the technology level.
+The number of automatic programmes on any hearing aid is dependant on the manufacturer and the technology level.

 What's the advantages of automatic programmes to you?

-Automatic programmes deliver real advantages, in essence the hearing aids are always working to deliver the best possible sound quality no matter where you are.
+Automatic programmes deliver real advantages, in essence, the hearing aids are always working to deliver the best possible sound quality no matter where you are.
 They do so seamlessly and without any input from you, which means you can just concentrate on getting on with your life.
-In most manufacturer's hearing aids these automatic programmes can also be individually altered or fine tuned for your preference.
-Most hearing aid manufacturers would also offer manual listening programmes along side their automatic function.
+In most manufacturer's hearing aids, these automatic programmes can also be individually altered or fine-tuned for your preference.
+Most hearing aid manufacturers would also offer manual listening programmes alongside their automatic function.
 Again this delivers the benefit that your professional can deliver the exact customised settings you need for just one situation.

-Binaural synchronisation is something that has only recently entered the lexicon of hearing aid terms with the advent of wireless communication between hearing aids.In essence it means that the hearing aids communicate wirelessly to ensure that the settings are synchronised.
+Binaural synchronisation is something that has only recently entered the lexicon of hearing aid terms with the advent of wireless communication between hearing aids.In essence, it means that the hearing aids communicate wirelessly to ensure that the settings are synchronised.